Trereife House: History

 Day Perry Le Grice was educated at Eton and Oriel College, Oxford and had two children.
 His first was a daughter, and second born, a son Charles Day Nicholls Le Grice who inherited the estate in 1881.
 Day Perry was a Deputy Lieutenant and in 1864 High Sheriff of Cornwall.

+In 1890 the house was advertised for letting.
+It had four reception rooms, twelve bedrooms and dressing rooms, a bath room, butler’s room, house-keeper’s room, kitchens and the necessary offices.
+The property also had a lodge, flower and walled gardens, greenhouse (heated throughout with hot water pipes), kitchen gardens, coach house with coach-men’s rooms, six stalled stables, loose box, harness rooms, loft, laundry and dairy.
+The lodge was occupied by A C Cuffe Adams Esq.

 In 2011, Trereife House was the subject of a Channel 4 television documentary presented by hotelier Ruth Watson as part of her Country House Rescue series.
 A string of failed business attempts at the house had left it with debts of £100,000, but the situation was turned around by the programme.
 Its single B&B room prior to the arrival of the film crew was criticised for being poorly maintained and having dated decor.
 This was upgraded and further rooms were added, and the house began hosting weddings and public events.